Big Ass Spider!: Reception

-The film has received positive reviews, holding a 78% approval rating on Rotten Tomatoes with its consensus stating: "Big Ass Spider! delivers on the promise of its outlandish title with a tongue-in-cheek creature feature that embraces its B-movie silliness with utterly entertaining result".
+On Rotten Tomatoes the film has a 78% approval rating based on reviews from 27 critics.
+The site's consensus states: "Big Ass Spider! delivers on the promise of its outlandish title with a tongue-in-cheek creature feature that embraces its B-movie silliness with utterly entertaining result".
+On Metacritic it has a score of 53 out of a 100 based on reviews from 9 critics, indicating "mixed or average" reviews.

 Scott Foundas of Variety gave a positive review, calling the film "an exceedingly good-natured Z-grade creature feature."
 He went on to write that "Many worse ways to spend 80 minutes can easily be imagined."
 Bill Goodykoontz of The Arizona Republic opined that the film was "gleefully schlocky" but criticized the film for being predictable.
 John DeFore of The Hollywood Reporter wrote positively of the film, saying "Mike Mendez's shamelessly Corman-esque Big Ass Spider! does almost everything just a tiny bit better than it needs to."

-Adversely, Neil Genzlinger of The New York Times gave a negative review of the film, branding it as a "humorless horror comedy".
+Neil Genzlinger of The New York Times gave a negative review of the film, branding it as a "humorless horror comedy".
 He concluded by saying that "the director, Mike Mendez, shows no signs of knowing how to make campy horror work the way that the creators of similar movies on Syfy do.
 It has to be either subtle or over the top.
 This is neither."
 Rex Reed rated the film a 1 out of 4, saying that it was "lazily directed" and "aims for satire and settles for stale shtick".

-The film has a metascore score of 53 out of a 100 on Metacritic.